 While not mandatory, checking whether the congestion probability decreases after establishing the lightpath can further decrease the congestion probability.
+Even though each new lightpath decreases the average hop count in the network, in some cases the new lightpath may end up carrying many s-d pairs and become a bottleneck further increasing the congestion probability.
 If the distribution of the traffic matrix is known, the non-congestion probability for a given of s-d pairs on a lightpath can be estimated by a simulation.
 As a comparison metric, the overall noncongestion probability of a VNT can be roughly approximated by multiplying the non-congestion probability of all lightpaths and the lightpath is established only if it decreases.
+While the metric usually has a high deviation from the real noncongestion probability of the VNT due to the high correlation among adjacent lightpaths, our simulations revealed that it is useful for comparison and provides some small improvement in the congestion probability of the designed VNT.

 If a new lightpath is established, the algorithm stops trying establishing new lightpaths and goes back to the beginning of the main loop on the line 2.
 When pass is empty and no new lightpaths are established, the algorithm checks the tokens of all nodes.
 If there is a node with token less than one, the algorithm increases the tokens of all nodes by one so that more nodes can establish a lightpath and re-runs the loop after reinitializing the pass array to the last sorted list.
 Otherwise, the algorithm stops and outputs the designed VNT.
-As many (f, src, dst) give the same value in pass and impact arrays, it is possible create different VNTs by random shuffling the order of (f, src, dst) sets before sorting the pass and impact arrays.
+As many (f,src,dst) give the same value in pass and impact arrays, it is possible create different VNTs by random shuffling the order of (f,src,dst) sets before sorting the pass and impact arrays.

 Due to the token based architecture, it is difficult to state an order of complexity to the algorithm.
-As a reference, it takes around 40 minutes to design a VNT on a Waxman topology with 100 nodes and 400 optical fibers with 16 transmitters and receivers per node, using a not-so-optimized single-threaded C++ simulator on a single core of Intel 3960x CPU.
+As a reference, it takes around 30 minutes to design a VNT on a Waxman topology with 100 nodes and 400 optical fibers with 16 transmitters and receivers per node, using a not-so-optimized single-threaded C++ simulator on a single core of Intel 3960x CPU.
 Speed improvement of several orders of magnitude seems possible using an optimized and multi-threaded program.
+For example, CollectData function of MFLDA-FO in Figure 3 can be run O(n) faster than a single-threaded program by processing each iteration of the FOR loop on line 2 using a different CPU core by parallel programming.